-The overarching motivation of our work is to study materials with remarkable properties to enable new applications (e.g., energy harvesting devices, sensors, soft and stretchable electronics, self-folding sheets, etc.) in a simple, inexpensive, and scalable manner.
+The overarching motivation of our work is to study materials with remarkable properties to enable new applications (e.g., energy harvesting, sensors, soft and stretchable electronics, self-folding sheets, soft robotics, etc.) in a simple, inexpensive, and scalable manner.

 About our Group

-We are part of the Chemical and Biomolecular Engineering Department at NC State located in EB-1 on Centennial Campus Our lab is a friendly environment consisting of an enthusiastic group of post-docs, graduate students, and undergraduate research assistants.
+Our lab is a friendly environment consisting of an enthusiastic group of post-docs, graduate students, undergraduate research assistants, and visitors.
 In addition to research, our group participates in several science outreach activities.
 Our projects are often collaborative and we welcome new collaborations.

 We study interdisciplinary problems that involve thin-films, interfaces, soft materials, and micro- and nanofabrication.
-Our research has applications in a number of areas including stretchable electronics, smart materials, soft / biomimetic electronics, and energy harvesting.
-In general, we seek to (i) elucidate the fundamental properties of materials to understand their structure-property relationships such that they can harnessed in a useful manner, and (ii) develop new, unconventional approaches to fabricate and assemble structures into integrated devices.
+In general, we seek to elucidate the fundamental properties of materials that can be harnessed in a useful manner.

 Areas of Interest